justinseby/LLM-Named-Entity-Recognition-NER/README.md

 ### 2. SystemA_RISE.ipynb

 - **Objective:**
-  - Fine-tune a pre-trained language model on the English subset of the training set (System A).
+  - Fine-tune a pre-trained language model(distilbert-base-uncased) on the English subset of the training set (System A).
   - Evaluate the model's performance on relevant metrics.

 ### 3. SystemB_RISE.ipynb

 - **Objective:**
   - Modify the dataset to predict five entity types (PERSON, ORGANIZATION, LOCATION, DISEASES, ANIMAL) and the 'O' tag.
-  - Fine-tune the model on the filtered dataset (System B).
+  - Fine-tune the model(distilbert-base-uncased) on the filtered dataset (System B).
   - Evaluate the performance of System B.